-The goal of the OKR methodology is for every member of the organisation – from the key stakeholders and leaders down to the team members – understand the objectives of the company through a set of defined, specific and measurable actions.
+The goal of the OKR methodology is for every member of the organisation – from the key stakeholders and leaders down to the team members – to understand the objectives of the company through a set of defined, specific and measurable actions.

 What is an OKR goal?

 Objectives and key results (OKR) is a framework for defining and tracking objectives and their outcomes. … OKRs comprise an objective—a clearly defined goal—and one or more key results—specific measures used to track the achievement of that goal.

 OKR history is long and can be traced back to 1954, when Peter Drucker invented MBO or Management by Objectives.
 In 1968 Andy Grove co-founded Intel and while CEO at Intel he developed MBO into the model of OKR that we use today.
 In 1974 John Doerr joined Intel and learned OKR during his time there.